joshdewhurst/Churn-Machine-Learning/Regression/README.md

 # Test this code
 Here's a step-by-step guide on how to use the code to analyze customer churn:

-* Prepare the CSV file: You'll need to have a CSV file containing customer data, with one row per customer and columns for various features like usage frequency, account status, and other behavioral data.
+* **Prepare the CSV file**: You'll need to have a CSV file containing customer data, with one row per customer and columns for various features like usage frequency, account status, and other behavioral data.
 The last column of the CSV file should be the "churn" column, which indicates whether or not each customer has churned (i.e., stopped using your product or service).
 One has already been provided as a guide in this repo.

-* Save the CSV file in your working directory: Save the CSV file in the same directory as the Python script containing the code.
+* **Save the CSV file in your working directory**: Save the CSV file in the same directory as the Python script containing the code.

-* Open the Python script and check the libraries: Make sure that the required libraries (pandas, scikit-learn) are installed and imported at the beginning of the code.
+* **Open the Python script and check the libraries**: Make sure that the required libraries (pandas, scikit-learn) are installed and imported at the beginning of the code.

-* Update the CSV filename: Update the line of code that loads the CSV file with the name of your file: data = pd.read_csv('customer_data.csv')
+* **Update the CSV filename**: Update the line of code that loads the CSV file with the name of your file: data = pd.read_csv('customer_data.csv')

-* Update the feature and target variable columns: Update the line of code that selects the features and target variable with the names of the columns in your CSV file that correspond to these variables: X = data[['usage_frequency', 'account_status', 'other_behavioral_data']] and y = data['churn']
+* **Update the feature and target variable columns**: Update the line of code that selects the features and target variable with the names of the columns in your CSV file that correspond to these variables: X = data[['usage_frequency', 'account_status', 'other_behavioral_data']] and y = data['churn']

-* Run the code: Once you've made these changes, run the code to fit the logistic regression model, make predictions on the test set, and evaluate the model's performance using metrics like accuracy, precision, and recall.
+* **Run the code**: Once you've made these changes, run the code to fit the logistic regression model, make predictions on the test set, and evaluate the model's performance using metrics like accuracy, precision, and recall.

-** To run the code, you'll need to follow these steps: **
+**To run the code, you'll need to follow these steps: **

 1. Make sure you have Python installed on your computer.
 2. Open a text editor (e.g., Atom, Sublime Text, VS Code) and create a new file.